thiagozs/go-aclctrl/README.md

 ## TODO

-[ ] - Migrate rules from memory to database
+* [ ] - Migrate rules from memory to database
+* [ ] - Organize code style
+* [x] - Bind SQL dataset for json call
+* [x] - CRUD policies, rules and token
+* [x] - Repository for database

+## Versioning and license

+We use SemVer for versioning.
+You can see the versions available by checking the tags on this repository.

+For more details about our license model, please take a look at the [LICENSE](LICENSE) file

+---

+2021, thiagozs